Advanced grep and awk Techniques - find/grep/awk Master Series

 }' numerical_data.txt

-Techniques that excel at real-time data processing and external command integration.
+Real-time data processing and external command integration shine here.

 tail -f /var/log/apache2/access.log | awk '